 Relationships and Financial Stress – Causes

 Money is often a trigger for fights and arguments in relationships.
+Money imbalance in relationships can prove to be lethal.
 From different outlooks toward financial management to lack of transparency about each other’s financial health, there is a wide range of issues that can lead to discord in relationships.

 Does money affect your relationships?
 It most certainly does.
 A 2017 study indicates that on an average 70 per cent of couples argue about money.
 Factor in the fact that a majority of couples today already have a debt to deal with when they enter into long-term relationships, the problem becomes even more complex.